dutchcoders/ares/README.md

 ## Todo

-* create frontend for configuration, monitoring and dashboard
+* create small frontend for configuration, monitoring and dashboard
 * send emails from toolkit

 ## Installation